Tucao Mastura: Mayor of Sultan Kudarat

-Mastura became mayor of Sultan Kudarat, Maguindanao in 1977.
+Mastura became mayor of Sultan Kudarat, Maguindanao del Norte in 1977.

 His stint as the Chief Executive of the Municipality of Sultan Kudarat brought various honors and recognition for the town.
 In year 2011, a Seal of Good House Keeping was awarded by President Benigno Aquino III and then DILG Secretary Jesse Robredo, the same award was also given by the DILG Autonomous Region in Muslim Mindanao in 2010.

 He had also received various awards of Excellence from President Joseph Estrada and twice with President Fidel V. Ramos, in 1999 and 1996 to 1997 respectively.

 He received an award for Peace and Order given by the 6th Infantry Battalion in 1991, the 603rd Infantry Brigade in 1983 and the Southern Mindanao Command in 1977.

 He was given an Outstanding Mayor award in 1989 and 1990 by the Department of the Interior and Local Government Region XII.

 Mastura also made his presence through membership and representations of a range of organizations and delegations, starting with his Rotary Exchange to Houston, Texas in 1983; he was a member of the RP Peace Panel to Middle East on MNLF Problem in 1984 as well as in 1994, RP Peace Goodwill Mission to Red China in 1985.

 He was an RP-ARMM representative on MNLF Peace Talk to Senegal in 1991, a member of the Representatives of the Al Khairiah Foundation to UAE in 1991.

 He was one of the members of the Philippine Delegation to Toronto, Canada's 31st World Local Administrator Congress, and a member of the EAGA Conference to Indonesia and Malaysia both in 1995.

 Creation of Sultan Mastura Municipality

-As the end result of the endorsement and planning of Mastura to further boost the development and progress of the Nuling (Sultan Kudarat) area, the Municipality of Sultan Mastura was created by virtue of the Muslim Mindanao Autonomy Act No. 89 dated September 13, 1999 and ratified through plebiscite on March 15, 2003.
+As the result of the endorsement and planning of Mastura to further boost the development and progress of the Nuling (Sultan Kudarat) area, the Municipality of Sultan Mastura was created by virtue of the Muslim Mindanao Autonomy Act No. 89 dated September 13, 1999, and ratified through plebiscite on March 15, 2003.
 Its corporate existence started on April 28, 2003.